RecursiveCarrot/readr-repo/README.md

 I strongly suggest following the Quick-Start instructions.

 ## Quick-start
-1. Install Oracle VirtualBox.
+1. Install `Oracle VirtualBox`.
 This program will allow you to emulate a virtual computer so that you can run multiple operating systems without needing to dual-boot.
    * [Linux instructions](https://www.virtualbox.org/wiki/Linux_Downloads)
    * [OSX installer](http://download.virtualbox.org/virtualbox/5.2.0/VirtualBox-5.2.0-118431-OSX.dmg)
    * [Windows installer](http://download.virtualbox.org/virtualbox/5.2.0/VirtualBox-5.2.0-118431-Win.exe)
-2. Download the pre-built ubuntu environment (`readr.ova`) from [clourstor](https://cloudstor.aarnet.edu.au/sender/?s=download&token=ece48997-e53f-c120-087a-db641f88a61f).
+2. Download the pre-built `ubuntu` environment (`readr.ova`) from [clourstor](https://cloudstor.aarnet.edu.au/sender/?s=download&token=ece48997-e53f-c120-087a-db641f88a61f).
 Note: this download will go quicker if you are on `aarnet` (your home university network).
-3. Import this file into VirtualBox:
+3. Import this operating system into `VirtualBox`:
-   * Open VirtualBox,
+   * Open `VirtualBox`,
    * in the file menu select import appliance. <p align="center"><img width="460" height="300" src="https://raw.githubusercontent.com/pmRed/readr-repo/master/imgs/instr/VBoxInstr02.png"></p>
    * Navigate to the directory containing `readr.ova` and select this file. <p align="center"><img width="460" height="300" src="https://raw.githubusercontent.com/pmRed/readr-repo/master/imgs/instr/VBoxInstr03.png"></p>
    * This will bring up a window detailing all of the properties of the virtual machine.
 It should look like <p align="center"><img width="460" height="300" src="https://raw.githubusercontent.com/pmRed/readr-repo/master/imgs/instr/VBoxInstr04.png"></p>
    * Here you can change the amount of ram or the number of processes devoted to the virtual machine to suit your own system.
 The resources you devote to the setup will make it faster/slower.
 You can also change this in the settings later if you need to.
    * Click the import button and agree to the licence.
 4. You should now have access to the `readrenv` machine which is powered off.
-Click start and ubuntu should start up in another window.
+Click start and `ubuntu` should start up in another window.

       <img align="left" width="405" src="https://raw.githubusercontent.com/pmRed/readr-repo/master/imgs/instr/VBoxInstr01.png"><img align="left" width="405" src="https://raw.githubusercontent.com/pmRed/readr-repo/master/imgs/instr/VBoxInstr05.png">